hoovercj/ModernCompilerImplementationInCSharp/chapter1/PersistentBinarySearchTree/README.md

 ## Chapter 1: Exercise 1

+### .Net Core Project
+The exercise implementation is in `/src` and is a .Net Core library project.

+The test implentation is in `/test` and is a .Net Core XUnit project.

+Use `dotnet restore` and `dotnet build` in each project folder after cloning the repository.

+Use `dotnet test` in the `/test` directory to run the tests.

+### Instructions

 This simple program implements persistent functional binary search trees, so that if tree2=insert(x,tree1), then tree1 is still available for lookups even while tree2 can be used.